 The specific errors between the classes are visualized with confusion matrices in Figure~\ref{fig:confusion-matrices}.
-We observe higher error rates for occlusion-maps of images containing chainsaws and garbage trucks.
-This holds true for CPR 1 and CPR 2 and is also visible for higher CPRs.
+We observe higher error rates for occlusion maps of images containing chainsaws and garbage trucks.
+This holds true for CR 1 and CR 2 and is also visible for higher CRs.
 We provide the respective confusion matrices in Appendix~\ref{sec:appex2}.
-Figure~\ref{fig:truck-gaspump-misclass} illustrates the case in which fewer misclassifications occurred for the occlusion-map produced by the pruned model.
+Figure~\ref{fig:truck-gaspump-misclass} illustrates a case in which fewer misclassifications occurred for the occlusion map produced by the pruned model.